 The Client will not submit material that will be graded or scored, i.e., for a class or qualifying exam.

 The Client is responsible for meeting any external application/submission deadlines associated with his/her submitted document(s).
-When the client is assigned an editor, an estimated review time will be provided, according to the type of document submitted for review.
-Editors will accommodate this review time, as appropriate.
-If the Editors require more time to complete a full edit, the Client will be notified to discuss a new timeline or level of service.
+When the client is assigned an InPrint Team Member, an estimated review time will be provided, according to the type of submission.
+Team Members will accommodate this review time, as appropriate.
+If the Team Members require more time to complete a full edit, the Client will be notified to discuss a new timeline or level of service.

-The Client acknowledges that material submitted to InPrint may be used for internal (i.e. InPrint group meetings only), educational use unless the client specifically requests otherwise.
+The Client acknowledges that material submitted to InPrint may be used for internal (i.e., group meetings only), educational use unless the client specifically requests otherwise.

 Clients must read and agree to the Confidentiality Agreement and Terms of Service before submitting a document.

-Editors are required to treat submitted works as confidential, privileged information, regardless of the writing stage, type of communication, or purpose of work.
-Therefore, Editors will not discuss any materials with anyone outside of the Editor-Client relationship or InPrint.
-Editors also agree to maintain confidentiality of all verbal and written communications with the Client.
-If a conflict of interest is possible, exists, or develops, an Editor will excuse himself/herself from the review process.
+Team Members are required to treat submitted works as confidential, privileged information, regardless of the writing stage, type of communication, or purpose of work.
+Therefore, Team Members will not discuss any materials with anyone outside of the InPrint-Client relationship or InPrint.
+Team Members also agree to maintain confidentiality of all verbal and written communications with the Client.
+If a conflict of interest is possible, exists, or develops, the Team Member will excuse himself/herself from the review process.
 Upon completion of the editing services, all copies (print and digital) of the submitted work will be permanently destroyed.

-Editors will provide only the editing services selected by the Client at submission.
-If the Editor identifies additional areas for improvement, he or she can recommend that the Client resubmit the work to InPrint.
+Team Members will provide only the editing services selected by the Client at submission.
+If the Team Member identifies additional areas for improvement, he or she can recommend that the Client resubmit the work to InPrint.

-Editors hold no responsibility for the final product; InPrint edits are recommendations only.
+Team Members hold no responsibility for the final product; InPrint edits, suggestions, etc. are recommendations only.

-InPrint editing and schema design services adhere to Washington University in St. Louis’ academic and professional integrity policy, code of conduct, and research integrity policy.
+InPrint editing, schema design, and presentation consulting services adhere to Washington University in St. Louis’ academic and professional integrity policy, code of conduct, and research integrity policy.
 These policies include, but are not limited to, plagiarism of written material.
 Authors hold sole responsibility for ensuring that their submitted material does not violate these policies.
-If any submitted material is suspected of violating these institutional and ethical policies, InPrint Editors will cease all editing services and return the material to the client.
+If any submitted material is suspected of violating these institutional and ethical policies, InPrint Team Members will cease all editing services and return the material to the client.
 If research misconduct or ethical violations are observed, InPrint will direct concerns to the Washington University in St. Louis Research Integrity Office, Research Ethics and Compliance Office, or the Vice Chancellor for Research.

-All InPrint Editors have read and agree to the Confidentiality Agreement and Terms of Service.
+All InPrint Team Members have read and agree to the Confidentiality Agreement and Terms of Service.

 Effective December 2017